5 INDICATIONS

 Suppression of Bone Turnover: Prolia® resulted in significant suppression of bone remodeling as evidenced by markers of bone turnover and bone histomorphometry.
 The significance of these findings and the effect of long-term treatment are unknown.
 Monitor patients for consequences, including ONJ, atypical fractures, and delayed fracture healing.

-In women with postmenopausal osteoporosis, the overall incidence of new malignancies was 4.3% in the placebo group and 4.8% in the Prolia® group.
-In men with osteoporosis, new malignancies were reported in no patients in the placebo group and 4 (3.3%) patients in the Prolia® group.
+The overall incidence of new malignancies was 4.3% in the placebo group and 4.8% in the Prolia® group.
 A causal relationship to drug exposure has not been established.
+Denosumab is a human monoclonal antibody.
+As with all therapeutic proteins, there is potential for immunogenicity.

 Please see Prolia® full Prescribing Information, including Medication Guide.